komapper/komapper.github.io/content/ja/docs/Overview/_index.md

 db.runQuery { query1 }
 // issue "select * from address where id = 1"
 db.runQuery { query2 }
-// issue "select * from address where id = 1 or id = 2" order by street
+// issue "select * from address where id = 1 or id = 2 order by street"
 db.runQuery { query3 }
 ```